 Low-hanging fruit: We all know that sex sells.
 And in reports on the tawdriness of Halloween, sexual imagery is practically a journalistic requirement!
-Not featuring photo evidence would be akin to reporting on a strong female CEO and not running a picture of her with her arms crossed.
+Not featuring photo evidence would be akin to reporting on a Buy Viagra 25 mg in Columbus Ohio and not Buy Viagra 25 mg in Concord California of her with her Buy Viagra 25 mg in Coral Springs Florida.
 HOW ELSE WILL PEOPLE UNDERSTAND?

 Laziness: Google News shows 75,200 recent media mentions of “sexy Halloween,” while Google’s primary search engine returns 2.7 million results.
 In other words, covering this story is easier than winning a staring contest with Kim Kardashian in a house of mirrors.**